 This topic describes getting an OAuth access token using the authorization code grant flow.
 The access token retrieved from this flow is called a User access token.
 For details on token types and more, see Access token types.

-The authorization code grant flow is a two-step process that combines a permissions grant request with an authorization code grant request.
+The authorization code grant flow is a two-step process that combines a consent request with an authorization code grant request.

 Getting and refreshing User access tokens